 Replies to an annotation are themselves annotations.
-An annotation is a reply if it is pointing to a parent by means of the
+An annotation is a reply if it’s pointing to a parent by means of the

 Annotation#getInReplyTo() property.
 In the PDF, this is modeled with the

 IRT entry in the annotation dictionary.
-There is no direct connection in the reverse direction, i.e. between an annotation and its replies.
+There’s no direct connection in the reverse direction, i.e. between an annotation and its replies.
 Instead, all the annotations on the same page must be searched.
-However, if you use the user interface provided by PSPDFKit, this is all taken care of.
+However, if you use the UI provided by PSPDFKit, this is all taken care of.

-The author-specific state associated with an annotation is not specified in the annotation itself, but rather in a separate text annotation that refers to the original annotation by means of
+The author-specific state associated with an annotation isn’t specified in the annotation itself, but rather in a separate text annotation that refers to the original annotation by means of

 Annotation#getInReplyTo().
 Each time a user changes the state, a new note annotation is created and appended to the linked list of state changes.
-To find the complete set of states associated with an annotation, it is necessary to repeatedly search all the annotations on the same page in order to follow the reverse of
+To find the complete set of states associated with an annotation, it’s necessary to repeatedly search all the annotations on the same page to follow the reverse of

 Annotation#getInReplyTo().
-Again, this is already handled in PSPDFKit’s user interface.
+Again, this is already handled in PSPDFKit’s UI.

-Since replies are annotations, they are included when querying the annotations on a page.
+Since replies are annotations, they’re included when querying the annotations on a page.
 You can check if an annotation is a reply using

 Annotation#isReply().
-Doing this does not require you to have the Replies feature in your license.
+Doing this doesn’t require you to have the Replies component in your license.

-If the license feature is enabled, you can both read and set the annotation a reply replies to using
+If the license component is enabled, you can both read and set the annotation a reply replies to using